TACC/Lmod/docs/source/015_writing_modules.rst

    add_property("state","experimental")

-Any properties you set must be defined in the lmodrc.lua file
+Any properties you set must be defined in the **lmodrc.lua** file.
+In the source tree the properties are in init/lmodrc.lua.
+A more detailed discussion of the lmodrc.lua file can be found at :ref:`lmodrc-label`

 Pushenv
 -------